eglaubauf/egLib/README.md

 - MoGraph_Step - MoGraphStuff as known from other tools
 - MoGraph_Target - MoGraphStuff as known from other tools
 - PolyCapFix - Fixes Holes
+- Project - sets a few environment Variables which are handy if you have a bigger Project
 - SmoothGeo - Smoothing of Geometry in a few different ways
 - VolumeDisplacement.hdalc - Does VolumeDisplacement (in SOP/VOPs on VDBs)
 - VoronoiTransform.hdalc - Breaks things and Transforms Pieces